davazp/lector/TUTORIAL.md

 }
 ```

-The `.run` method allow us to execute the wrapped function with a
+The `.run` method allows us to execute the wrapped function with a
 provided configuration.

 At this point is when we can take benefit of the wrapper *Reader*